top of page

 Gary,

-I treasure the times that we had together, working with you and then over the following years spending time around the table for coffee, tea and scones.
-It was such a privilege to know you & have my life enriched with your friendship.
+I treasure the times we had together, working with you and then over the following years spending time around the table for coffee, tea and scones.
+It was such a privilege to know you & have my life enriched by your friendship.

 You shared your love, wisdom and generous spirit in a quiet way.

-Your kind eyes glowed with humor and had a fantastic laugh that lit up the room, these times I will remember with love forever.
+Your kind eyes glowed with humour and you had a fantastic laugh that lit up the room, these times I will remember with love forever.

 Di